How to Manage Windows LAPS with Intune

 Event Log: Local admin password updated

-The below event log shows that LAPS successfully updated Azure Active Directory with the new password.
+The event log below shows that LAPS successfully updated the Azure Active Directory with the new password.

 Event viewer log : LAPS successfully updated Azure Active Directory with the new password.

-Manually rotate device local admin password from Intune console
+How to rotate local admin password from the Intune console

-There may be an ad-hoc requirements to rotate local admin password / reset local admin password for a device.
-The situation may arise due to disclosure of password to unauthorized users, a security breach or other reasons.
-You can follow the below steps to rotate password for an Intune managed device.
+There may be an ad-hoc requirement to rotate the local admin password / reset the local admin password for a device.
+The situation may arise due to the disclosure of passwords to unauthorized users, a security breach or other reasons.
+You can follow the steps below to rotate passwords for an Intune-managed device.

 • Navigate to Devices > Windows > Windows Devices and select the Windows device for which you want to rotate the password

-• Click on three dots icon at right side and select Rotate local admin password
+• Click on the three dots icon on the right side and select Rotate local admin password

-• Click on Yes on confirmation dialog box.
+• Click on Yes on the confirmation dialog box.

 Related Posts